Spread the newsTweet This

 Thankfully, not all plastic waste ends up in our trees and seas.
-Over 3/4 gets buried in our landfills, which are rapidly filling up, and 19% is recycled1 - down cycled, we should say.
+Every year 800,000 tonnes of plastic bags are used in the EU, and only 6% is recycled1 - down cycled, we should say.
 Plastic recycling is nowhere near as efficient as glass or aluminium can recycling; it dramatically reduces the quality of the plastic and uses lots of energy (although not as much as making new plastic from scratch).

 But it’s far better just to use less in the first place.

 Plastic is made from oil, and making it uses a fair whack of energy: for every kilo of plastic six kilos of carbon dioxide is released2.

 By just taking your own cotton bags to the supermarket you can save 23Kg CO2 a year3.